Here, you’ll find techniques and tips for making the most of the autumnal fungi season

 Should I Photograph Fungi When It’s Sunny?

-I aim to photograph fungi in bright, lightly overcast conditions after rain.
+I aim to photograph fungi in bright, lightly overcast conditions, after the rain.
 The soft light and freshly fallen rain saturate the colours on the forest floor.
 There may also be a splatter of water droplets on the fungi for that extra sparkle (although you could add this yourself with a garden sprayer).
-IMO, fungi simply look more photogenic when they are slightly wet – glistening and shining.
+Fungi simply look more photogenic when they are slightly wet – glistening and shining.

-To add a little punch, I sometimes use fill-in flash, just to light up the stem and underside of a toadstool.
+To add a little punch, I sometimes use fill-in flash or a reflector, just to light up the stem and underside of a toadstool.
 It’s very subtle.
 I dial in -1 to -2.0 on the camera or back of the flashgun and add a Sto-Fen diffuser.
 It takes some trial and error to get the effect right, but do give it a try.
-You can use the flashgun directly on the camera, or held to the side – with a sync cord or wireless trigger.
-Another handy piece of kit is the reflector, just to light the underside or add some warmth.
+You can use the flashgun directly on the camera, but its better off-camera, when held to the side.
+Trigger the flash with a sync cord or wireless trigger.
+Another handy piece of kit is the reflector.
 My 5-in-1 reflector provides a great range of options with silver, gold, white, and a diffuser.
 Plus, it packs away neatly into my backpack.

 I see a lot of mouldy old mushrooms…